DanielOlinyk/Eagle-Microcontroller-and-Power-Supply-Module-Project/README.md

 # Eagle Microcontroller and Power Supply Module Project
-Small microcontroller module with a power supply.
+PCB design project of a regualted voltage power module controlling the data processing operations of a 328 microcontroller.